 Does Being A Smoker Automatically Bar Me From Collecting SSD Benefits After A Heart Attack?

 Smoking does not bar someone from getting disability benefits, but it does make the claim harder to win with most judges.
 Nicotine may be the most addictive substance known to man, but some judges are still very hostile to smokers.
 They are going to discount your claims of breathing problems because you were smoking.
 Smoking also narrows a lot of arteries and veins in the body, which makes it more likely that you’ll experience a heart attack or the symptoms associated with a heart attack.
 Stopping smoking would certainly help both your condition and your Social Security case.

 How Soon After A Heart Attack Can I Apply For Social Security Disability?

 A condition must last, or be expected to last 12 months before someone can be found disabling.
 But you do not have to wait 12 months before filing your claim.
 If you have a heart attack and undergo a few months of rehabilitation, and you still struggle to simply go to the grocery store, it doesn’t hurt to go ahead and file your disability application.
 It also would be a factor if you’ve had other conditions before you had your heart attack.
 There is no rule that fits every situation but the bottom line is if you are not able to work and you don’t foresee yourself being able to work in the near future, then go ahead and file your disability claim.

 What Do I Do If My Heart Attack Social Security Disability Application Was Denied?

-Every disability case I work on has been denied at least two times.
+Every client that I represent at a hearing has been denied two times.
 People just keep appealing and we help them appeal.
 In most cases, you should appeal.
 If you are not able to work, you should appeal because when you have a hearing, statistically, that’s your best chance to win your disability case.

 Is There Any Additional Evidence That The Judge Is Going To Be Looking For In The Heart Attack Social Security Disability Hearing?